opensafely/documentation/docs/opensafely-cli.md

 copy the long URL shown by the JupyterLab logs — starting `http://localhost…` — and use that URL in a web browser to access JupyterLab.

+To exit, press Ctrl-C in the command line - this also shuts down the container.
+Or alternatively go to File -> shutdown in the JupyterLab tab.